Borel reducibility and symmetric models: Introduction

 The axiom of choice conjecture and its relationship to Woodin's HOD conjecture were addressed in a workshop in Bristol, 2011.
 In particular, the group in Bristol looked at a possible failure of the conclusion in the conjecture.
 The axiom of choice conjecture implies that if $\delta$ is extendible then $\mathrm{KWP^{\delta}}$ holds.
 At that time however, there was no known model in which $\mathrm{KWP}^\omega$ fails, regardless of large cardinals.
 Towards that end, they sketched a construction of a model in which $\mathrm{KWP}^\alpha$ fails for all ordinals $\alpha$.
 This construction was developed and analyzed by Karagila in \cite{Kar17}.

 In this so called ``Bristol Model'' there are no extendible cardinals so it does not serve as a counter example to the axiom of choice conjecture.
-In fact, even to establish the failure of $\mathrm{KWP}^\omega$, the Bristol construction uses certain combinatorial objects in the ground model which are incompatible with large cardinals (e.g., supercompacts).
-Furthermore, the sets of high Kinna-Wagner rank from the Bristol Model do not look like invariants for Friedman-Stanley jumps.
+In fact, the construction relies on certain combinatorial objects in the ground model which are incompatible with large cardinals (such as supercompacts).
+Even to establish the failure of $\mathrm{KWP}^{\omega}$, some non trivial combinatorial objects are used, and the sets of high Kinna-Wagner rank do not look like invariants for Friedman-Stanley jumps.

 A finer understanding of how to construct models with high failures of Kinna-Wagner principles is required to better understand the Axiom of Choice Conjecture, from this perspective.
 That is, to get lower bounds for how large the cardinal $\delta$ needs to be.
 We present here a different method of getting the failure of $\mathrm{KWP}^\omega$, using a significantly simpler construction than in the Bristol model and without any ground model assumptions.
 Furthermore, our construction extends Monro's models and is based on Friedman-Stanley invariants.